bousqi/SMEG_PLUS/README.md

 ----------------

-Another vxWorks **lkup** allows to find all symbols with there associated address
+Another vxWorks **lkup** allows to find all symbols with there associated address<br>
+(these dumps are totally useless as vxWorks.bin embed its own symbols)

 	-> lkup "UBoot"
 	UBootVersionShow          0x0024727c text